tobyweston/temperature-machine/README.md

 1. Reboot.
 Enjoy.

+The source has been cloned to `~/code/temperature-machine`.
+To keep up to date with changes, go into that folder and run `git pull` followed by `sbt assembly` occasionally.

 ### Download Binary Release

 If you already have Java and SBT running.
 You can run download the binary from the [bad.robot.repo](http://robotooling.com/maven/) repository.
 Just run the following to start the server up.